Modify a cross-site network

 If you have a single-wire group, run the command two times to remove both INTERCONNECT_CONNECTION_A1 and INTERCONNECT_CONNECTION_B1.

-If you have a redundant wire group, run the command four times to remove INTERCONNECT_CONNECTION_A1, INTERCONNECT_CONNECTION_A2, INTERCONNECT_CONNECTION_B1, and INTERCONNECT_CONNECTION_B2.
+Run the command four times to remove INTERCONNECT_CONNECTION_A1, INTERCONNECT_CONNECTION_A2, INTERCONNECT_CONNECTION_B1, and INTERCONNECT_CONNECTION_B2.

 gcloud beta compute interconnects wire-groups remove-interconnect WIRE_GROUP_NAME \